Fathers Rights

 2. The father is named on the child’s birth certificate.

 A father has the same right to have contact (‘spend time’) with their child as the mother.
-If there is a dispute about with whom the child should live and how much time they should spend with each parent, either parent can make an application to the Court for a Child Arrangements Order.
+If there is a dispute about with who the child should live or how much time they should spend with each parent, you can make an application to the Court for a Child Arrangement Order.

-Anybody with parental responsibility can make an application for a Child Arrangements Order to the Court.
-Even if you do not have parental responsibility, you can still make an application to the Court, but your application will need to include ‘permission’ of the Court to make the Application as a person without parental responsibility.
+Anybody with parental responsibility can make an application for a Child Arrangement Order.
+If you don’t have parental responsibility, however, your application will need to include ‘permission’ from the Court to make the application as a person without parental responsibility.

-At GloverPriest Solicitors, we represent mothers and fathers alike to in relation to children matters and to obtain Child Arrangements Order.
-In our experience, the Court will always endeavour to ensure that any final Order made in relation to children will allow them to spend quality time equally between their parents – as long as it is safe and in the child’s interests to do so – irrespective of whether you are the mother or the father.
+In our experience, the Court will always strive to ensure that any final Order made will allow children to spend quality time equally with their parents – as long as it is safe and in the child’s interests to do so – irrespective of whether you are the mother or the father.

 Review Solictiors Logo